aws/aws-sdk-js-v3/packages/credential-providers/README.md

   profile: "my-profile",
   credentials: fromLoginCredentials({
     // Optional.
 Defaults to the client's profile if that is set.
-    // Optional.
-Should match the profile name used with 'aws login --profile <name>'
+    // Should match the profile name used with 'aws login --profile <name>'
     // to ensure credentials are found in the cache.
 Uses 'default' if no
     // --profile was specified during aws login or if this option is omitted.
     profile: "my-profile",